About

 Bishop Sigeric of Canterbury first made the journey to Rome in 990 AD to receive honors from the Pope.
 He kept details of his travels in a book, with pictures and maps of the route, which became the pilgrimage route of today, more or less.

-Via Francigena Resources
+Via Francigena Resource Guide

 Via Francigena - Associazione Europea: Mostly in Italian, but you can download maps of the stages of the walk.